Blasphemous (video game): Physical release

-On June 29, 2021, The Game Kitchen and Team 17 released a Blasphemous Deluxe Edition for Xbox One, Playstation 4, and Nintendo Switch.
+On June 29, 2021, The Game Kitchen and Team 17 released a Blasphemous Deluxe Edition for Xbox One, PlayStation 4, and Nintendo Switch.

 The Deluxe Edition features a physical copy of Blasphemous, stickers, a poster of Cvstodia, a digital comic book, a digital 195-page artbook, a 32-track digital soundtrack, and two bonus skins for the Penitent One.

 Sequel

-The second installment of the franchise was announced to be released sometime in 2023.
+The second installment of the franchise was announced to be released on 24 August 2023.
+The game builds upon the Wounds of Evantide DLC that was released two years before.